Isabella of Valois, Queen of England

 Richard and Isabella on their wedding day; Credit – Wikipedia

-Henry IV had confined Isabella, a widow at age 10, to the Bishop of Salisbury’s palace on the River Thames in Sonning, England.
+Henry IV confined Isabella, a widow at age 10, at the Bishop of Salisbury’s palace on the River Thames in Sonning, England.
 Isabella’s jewels were seized and divided among Henry IV’s children.
-Henry’s council declared that Isabella had no rights to any dower, a provision accorded by law, but traditionally by a husband or his family, to a wife for her support in the event that she should survive her husband.
+Henry’s council declared that Isabella had no rights to any dower, a provision accorded by law, but traditionally by a husband or his family, to a widow for her support after her husband’s death.
 Eventually, Isabella’s return to France was arranged and she left England on July 1, 1401.
 Henry IV made several attempts to arrange for Isabella to marry his son and heir the future King Henry V, but the French royal family declined.

 Isabella married her cousin Charles of Orléans in Compiègne, France on June 29, 1406.
 In November 1407, Isabella’s husband became Duke of Orléans when his father, who had opposed Isabella’s marriage to Richard, was murdered on orders of John the Fearless, Duke of Burgundy, who had helped arrange that marriage.